 Target #1: Reduce the number of communities (public entities) that are noncompliant with management sustainability indicators by five percent each year.

-Analysis of results and challenges: In FY2009, the division began measuring compliance of a set number of entities using a standardized set of indicators.
+Analysis of results and challenges: Public services are critical to the health and long-term viability of communities.
+A local government’s ability to provide adequate and sustainable public services can be accurately predicted by examining essential management indicators.
+DCRA gathers public entity data used by staff to conduct service assessments necessary to understand the existing level of governance and to provide any assistance necessary to them.
+In FY2009, the division began measuring compliance of a set number of entities using a standardized set of indicators.
 These indicators and compliance standards are:

 1. Workers’ Compensation policy – If an entity has an active policy or not.